What does declaring a home school mean?

 When you are admitted to the Degree Partnership Program, your financial aid eligibility is based on your combined enrollment from both schools you are attending.
 However, there are some credits from both schools that may not count.
 You must first consider the transferability of your credits.
 If you designate your community college partner school to be your home school, they will only be able to consider courses that can apply to their degree programs.
 This means that 300 and 400 level courses do not count.
 If you have designated OSU as your home school, then ask yourself if you are taking any vocational courses.
-Courses such as Life Skills and Welding will not count for financial aid purposes, because OSU does count these courses in any of our degree programs.
+Courses such as Life Skills and Welding will not count for financial aid purposes, because OSU does not count these courses in any of our degree programs.

 How do my bills get paid at the two different schools?

 You will receive all your financial aid through your home school.
 If your financial award is greater than your home school costs, you will receive a financial aid refund check.
 You would then take your refund and use it to pay your bill at your partner school.
 If you have more questions or need more assistance regarding DPP, please visit the main Degree Partnership Program website.

 I no longer want to be in the Degree Partnership Program, how do I cancel it?

 Signing up for the Degree Partnership Program does not mean that you are required to take courses at the community college, it simply allows you the flexibility to do so if you need or want to.
 There is no fee to be in the program and the only requirement is that you complete the home school survey (which is 3 questions).
 If you are already in the program there is no need to un-enroll from it as it will not impact your degree attainment.

 If you have additional questions about Financial Aid and the Degree Partnership Program, feel free to contact us!